Elan456/fastquadtree/docs/future_features.md

 Once a feature from above is completed, it will be moved to this section.

+### Numpy Queries (1.4.0)

+To improve performance when querying, we add support to have your result returned in a pre-allocated Numpy array.
+This saves on allocation time and allows for better memory management.
+A lot of time is wasted on creating Python objects, so if a Numpy array is acceptable for your use case, this will be much faster.

 ### Configurable Quadtree Coordinate Type (1.3.0)